xmidt-org/argus/README.md

 ## Summary
 The [XMiDT](https://xmidt.io/) server for storing webhooks to be used by caduceus.
 This service is used to replace SNS.
-Refer the [overview docs](https://xmidt.io/docs/introduction/overview/)for more information on how argus fits into the overall picture.
+Refer the [overview docs](https://xmidt.io/docs/introduction/overview/) for more information on how argus fits into the overall picture.

 ## Table of Contents